sunfounder/raphael-kit/docs/source/scratch/scratch_1.14_123_wooden_man.rst

 Today, we are going to play a game of 123 wooden man.

-Click on the green flag to start the game, hold down the right arrow key on the keyboard to make the sprite go right, if the green light is on, the sprite can move, but when the red light is on, you have to stop the sprite from moving, otherwise the buzzer will keep ringing.
+Click on the green flag to start the game, hold down the right arrow key on the keyboard to make the sprite go right.
+If the green light is on, the sprite can move; but when the red LED is on, you have to stop the sprite from moving; otherwise the buzzer will keep ringing.

 .. image:: media/1.14_header.png